hkhanna/django-base/README.md

 # Deployment

 - Hosted on Render.
-- Backend logging to Logtail.
+- Backend logging to Papertrail.

 ## How to Deploy